Justice for Princewill Ikenna: A Call for Accountability

 PRESS RELEASE

-UCHENNA PETER CHINWEIKPE AND VALENTINE ALLOYSIUS (AKA MY FATHER MY FATHER) was filed by the Nigerian Police Force, Zone 6, in October, 2022 at the Ikom Division of the Cross River State High Court and is being prosecuted by a Police Prosecutor.
+The information in CHARGE NO. HM/ 9C/ 2022 – INSPECTOR GENERAL OF POLICE V. UCHENNA PETER CHINWEIKPE AND VALENTINE ALLOYSIUS (AKA MY FATHER MY FATHER) was filed by the Nigerian Police Force, Zone 6, in October 2022 at the Ikom Division of the Cross River State High Court and is being prosecuted by a Police Prosecutor.

-witness.
-The adjourned date taken on record, was however brought forward to the 7th of February, 2023 by the court.
+The matter had progressed considerably from October 2022 to 31st January 2023, during which time the prosecution called three witnesses.
+The matter was adjourned until 21st February 2023 for continuation of examination in chief and cross-examination of the 3rd prosecution witness.
+The adjourned date was, however, brought forward to 7th February 2023 by the court.
 This date was communicated to the Police prosecutor a couple of days prior, but the prosecutor was otherwise engaged in Akwa Ibom State in another matter and unable to attend court.

-6. For some inexplicable reason, the Deputy Chief Registrar of Court, saddled with the duty of transmitting the Case file to Court 2 of the Ikom Division of the Cross River State High Court, pursuant to the Honourable Chief Judge’s order failed to do so.
-The erring court staff was queried in September, 2025, during the annual vacation of the judiciary, when this sorry state of affairs was discovered and is now being referred to the Cross River State Judicial Service Commission to face disciplinary proceedings.
+For some inexplicable reason, the Deputy Chief Registrar of Court, who was responsible for transmitting the case file to Court 2, failed to do so.
+The erring court staff was queried in September 2025, during the annual vacation of the judiciary, when this sorry state of affairs was discovered.
+The matter is now being referred to the Cross River State Judicial Service Commission for disciplinary proceedings.

-8. The Attorney General of Cross River State has in the interest of justice directed the Director Public Prosecution, Cross River State Ministry of Justice, to take over this matter forthwith, for effective prosecution and to ease the minds of the Nominal Complainant, as well as members of the General Public.
+The Attorney General of Cross River State has directed the Director of Public Prosecution, Cross River State Ministry of Justice, to take over this matter forthwith for effective prosecution.
+This is to ease the minds of the nominal complainant and the general public.

-Commissioner of Police, Cross River State Command and requested assistance in arresting three other suspects, said to be complicit in this despicable crime namely, Elvis Ntui, Pastor Effiong and one Barry, who have all fled and have been on the run since.
+To effectively and completely prosecute this matter, the office of the Attorney General has also been in contact with the Commissioner of Police, Cross River State Command.
+They have requested assistance in arresting three other suspects, said to be complicit in this despicable crime: Elvis Ntui, Pastor Effiong, and one Barry, who have all fled and have been on the run since.

 Anthony Okon Effiom Esq.